-The Board of Directors of the PTESF, as well as our schools and parent councils came up with a number of ways to create new opportunities for expansion, growth and availability to support our students.
-This year, more than ever, they have had to come up with creative ways to support our students during a pandemic.
+The Board of Directors of the PTESF, as well as our schools and parent councils devised a number of ways to create new opportunities for expansion, growth and availability to support our students.
+The past few years, more than ever, they have had to come up with creative ways to support our students during a pandemic.